 Issued through the Pennsylvania Department of Transportation, Multimodal Transportation Funds allow targeted funding for priority investments.

 “With both student and local population growth soaring, the number of pedestrians traversing SJU’s campus on a daily basis has risen accordingly,” Daley wrote to the Department of Community and Economic Development in September in support of funding for this project.
-“Due to the safety concerns associated with existing pedestrian travel, SJU has prioritized the construction of the proposed pedestrian underpass as a key initiative for the university.”
+“Due to the safety concerns associated with existing pedestrian travel together, with the Concrete Repair Specialists, SJU has prioritized the construction of the proposed pedestrian underpass as a key initiative for the university.”

 The current setup presents inherently hazardous traveling conditions and has been the cause of several pedestrian accidents, Daley wrote, noting students and community members from Lower Merion Township and the City of Philadelphia regularly traverse the SJU campus.
 For drunk driving accidents, if you want to know what happens after a DUI in South California, you can check it out from experts, here!